Insights From Online Counseling Service Studies: Which Conditions Can Be Helped?

 PTSD, affecting about 6% of Americans in any given year, is another mental health disorder that may be treated through online therapy.
 You may be living with PTSD if you have experienced a traumatic event or series of events that has negatively affected your life.
 Symptoms may include flashbacks, intrusive thoughts, nightmares, hypersensitivity, hypervigilance, panic attacks, and changes in sleep patterns or appetite.

-If you believe you may be experiencing symptoms of any of the disorders described above, or if you are facing other mental health challenges, therapy may be an excellent way to address them and improve your mental well-being.
-If traditional in-office therapy isn’t an option for you, or if you feel uncomfortable speaking with a therapist in person, you may find that online therapy can be a more accessible and convenient option.
-It can be possible to get the help you deserve from the comfort of your home or anywhere you have a reliable internet connection.
+If you believe you may be experiencing symptoms of any of the disorders described above, or if you are facing other health challenges, therapy may be an effective way to improve your mental well-being.
+If traditional in-office therapy isn’t an option for you, or if you feel uncomfortable speaking with therapists in person, you may find online therapy to be a more convenient option.
+You can speak with an online therapist from the comfort of your home or anywhere you have a reliable internet connection.

-Online therapy can be as effective as in-person therapy in treating a variety of mental health conditions and concerns, so please don’t hesitate to reach out for support and guidance from a licensed mental health professional.
+Online therapy can be as effective as in-person therapy in treating a variety of mental health conditions and concerns.
+Consider reaching out for support and guidance from licensed therapists via an online platform.
+In many instances, health insurance may even cover part of the cost of online therapy services.

 Takeaway

 As online therapy grows in popularity, studies looking into its efficacy have also grown in number.
-These studies show that online therapy can be as effective as face-to-face therapy, and it can help with substance use disorder, bipolar disorder, PTSD, depression, anxiety, insomnia, eating disorders, and more.
+These studies show that online therapy can be as effective as in-person therapy, and it can help with substance use disorder, bipolar disorder, PTSD, depression, anxiety, insomnia, eating disorders, and more.
 Other potential reasons to turn to online therapy could include stress, self-esteem issues, challenging life events, and relationship problems.
 In some cases of severe mental illness and mental health crises, it may be best to seek out professional help in person.
+To learn more and to speak to a mental health professional about therapy online, reach out to BetterHelp today.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.